-The October issue of Information Security magazine revealed the leading security practitioners in seven different markets and exposed the secrets to their success.
+The October issue of magazine revealed the leading security practitioners in seven different markets and exposed the secrets to their success.
 We asked each of them where they see the security industry five years from now.
 Here are their predictions.

 Dave Dittrich, Senior Security Engineer and Researcher, University of Washington's Center for Information Assurance and Cybersecurity